 What should I bring?

 To help manage the quantity of information presented in the sessions, we will provide a spiral-bound book of notes to each participant registered for Part II.
 You’ll need pen/pencil and perhaps an extra notebook.
-Our MWW merchandise table has nice portfolios for sale.
 While it’s not required, you may bring a laptop/notebook computer if you wish.
 (Ball State is a wireless campus).

 If you bring your cell phone, be sure that you put it on vibrate mode or turn it off during ALL sessions.

 What should I do when I arrive?